-Network Functions Virtualization and Software Defined Networking – both software-based architectures – have transformed enterprise networks – how network is designed deployed and managed.
+Network Functions Virtualization and Software Defined Networking – both software-based architectures – have transformed enterprise networks – how a network is designed, deployed and managed.
 SDN separates the network control and forwarding plane providing a centralized view of the distributed network, while NFV focuses on decoupling the network functions.

-To put simply, NFV and SDN empowers IT teams, to add new services and modify existing network infrastructure without making any change in the physical networks.
-Enabling NFV and SDN, necessitates a unique opportunity for enterprises to evolve further into virtual world based on a kaizen DX strategy.
-This in turn, makes enterprises more agile, flexible and customer focused.
+To put simply, NFV and SDN empower IT teams, to add new services and modify existing network infrastructure without making any change in the physical networks.
+Enabling NFV and SDN necessitates a unique opportunity for enterprises to evolve further into a virtual world based on a kaizen DX strategy.
+This, in turn, makes enterprises more agile, flexible and customer focused.
 NFV and SDN have enabled IT to leverage vCPE and uCPE -virtualize the edge and deliver network services faster, by running services as software on generic hardware.

 Easy deployment and management of VNFs also got a role to play in enhancing end user experience.
 The central controller (UI), allow IT teams to select and remove new services and operate functions as per customer or business demands.
 Virtual Firewalls, Virtual Remote access, and virtual WAN acceleration are some of the VNFs enterprises often leverage.
 In short, both SDN and NFV are crucial components of the edge computing era and beyond.